Osyna/QuestionAir/README.md

 - LLaMA team for the language model
 - Ollama team for the model serving infrastructure
 - spaCy team for the French language model
-- All contributors who have helped shape this project

 ## 🔮 Future Improvements